Get an annual AARP membership for only $12. Limited time offer.

 Car Insurance Rates

-Despite the fact that younger drivers are more likely to get into an accident, older seniors often have to pay higher auto insurance premiums.
+Even though younger drivers are more likely to get into an accident, older seniors often have to pay higher auto insurance premiums.
 However, rate increases are closely linked with the risk of injury, and accidents in general.
 According to Progressive’s internal data, adults between the ages of 55 and 64 often pay the lowest premiums — as much as 10 percent lower than the national average.
-Drivers between the ages of 65 and 74 pay only 3 percent less than the average, while drivers over the age of 74 pay roughly 4 percent more than the average5.
+Drivers between the ages of 65 and 74 pay only 3 percent less than the average, while drivers over the age of 74 pay roughly 4 percent more than the average4.

 Did You Know?